mesosphere/kudo-cassandra-operator/docs/resources.md

 <instance-name>-role
 ```

-The node role is used by KUDO Cassandra recovery feature to use kubernetes API
+The node role is used by KUDO Cassandra's recovery feature which uses the Kubernetes API
 to detect any deleted kubelets.
-And also to free the KUDO Cassandra PVC Claim
+It is also used to free up the KUDO Cassandra PVC Claim
 Ref if that is necessary.
 The generic role, `<instance-name>-role` is used by
 the Cassandra node bootstrap binary to update the topology-lock configmap so it
 has access to the configmaps